manheim/selenium-api/README.md

 The call `http://localhost:4444/grid/admin/Console/requests` will just return a list of the pending requests of the connected nodes.

+## ForceDeregister

+The servlet `com.xing.qa.selenium.grid.hub.ForceDeregister` implements an endpoint to forcibly deregister a given node from the Hub's GridRegistry.
+This immediately cleans up an test sessions that were using the node and then removes it from the Grid.

+This can be used as a workaround for https://github.com/SeleniumHQ/selenium/issues/8055 where when a node disappears from the network (such as an EC2 Instance in an Auto-Scaling Group being terminated), the Console and hub status endpoint hang for seconds or minutes while attempting to contact the node.

+### Usage

+Include the servlet in the ``-servlets`` parameter as shown above.

+This will add a new URL endpoint to the hub, ``http://HUB_ADDRESS:HUB_PORT/grid/admin/ForceDeregister``

+Supported HTTP methods: GET
+Returned content type: `text/plain` (use HTTP status codes to determine result)

+A call to http://HUB_ADDRESS:HUB_PORT/grid/admin/ForceDeregister?id=NODE-ID will immediately deregister the node with id ``NODE-ID``.

+The ID of nodes can be determined either from the stock Grid Console or from the Console servlet.
+It is generally the URL to reach the node, in the form ``http://hostname_or_ip:PORT``

 ## Monitoring

 When a node is not started with the default class `DefaultRemoteProxy` but with `-proxy com.xing.qa.selenium.grid.node.MonitoringWebProxy`